-The University of Maine System's (UMS) fiscal year 2022 (FY2022) draft Annual Financial Report is presented for the Audit Committee's review.
-The report is currently pending final review by the UMS external auditors.
-Darla Reynolds, UMS Director of Accounting, will provide an overview of the results at the October 26, 2022 Audit Committee meeting.
+The University of Maine System's (UMS) fiscal year 2022 (FY2022) draft Annual Financial Report is presented for your review and approval.
+Darla Reynolds, UMS Director of Accounting will provide a brief overview of the results.

 As shown on page 43 of the Annual Financial Report, the UMS ended FY22 with Loss Before Other Changes in Net Position of \$10 million and Total Other Changes in Net Position of nearly \$36 million, for a Change in Net Position for FY2022 of \$26 million.